 If the prey is too large for your snake to consume, there are some pretty severe health consequences for your pet.

-You should feed your snake prey about the same size as the widest point of its body.
+It would be best to feed your snake prey about the same size as the widest point of its body.

 Do not feed your snake any prey more than one and a half times the midsection measurement.

 As your snake grows, the size of the prey will have to be adjusted.

 Your hatchling will be started on pinkies and eventually move up to fuzzies, hoppers, and weanlings.